 Vinny has created quite a reputation around the county for preparing creative, delicious food using the highest quality ingredients possible.
 This reputation led Vinny to finally pursue his dream of opening his own restaurant and making excellent food for his community and tourists alike.

-Sarah and Vinny enjoy hiking, biking, cross country skiing, and downhill skiing together with their two dogs.
-They are both very passionate about their restaurant and strive every day to bring the best food, service, and comradery of locals and tourists alike in a place that is home to them and the rest of the Vinny’s family.
+Vinny enjoys hiking, biking, and skiing.
+He is very passionate about his restaurant and strives every day to bring the best food, service, and camaraderie of locals and tourists alike in a place that is home to him and the rest of the Vinny’s family.

 The “Family” that Vinny refers to are not only actual family and long-time friends and members of the community, they are the individuals who daily give of themselves to personal aspiration as well as to the objective of Vinny’s.
 Each person is here because we want to be here.
 We live in Summit County because it’s a great place to live.
 And although there are plenty of restaurants around here, this is the place we want to spend our time and energy.